SolaceLabs/solace-integration-guides/docs/_guides/assets/solaceMessaging.md

     Note: By default, the Solace software message broker "default" message VPN has authentication disabled.

-### Option 3: Get access to a Solace appliance
+### Option 3: Get access to a Solace PubSub+ appliance

-* Contact your Solace appliance administrators and obtain the following:
+* Contact your Solace PubSub+ appliance administrators and obtain the following:
     * A Solace Message-VPN where you can produce and consume direct and persistent messages
-    * The host name or IP address of the Solace appliance hosting your Message-VPN
+    * The host name or IP address of the appliance hosting your Message-VPN
-    * A username and password to access the Solace appliance
+    * A username and password to access the appliance